 The technician analyzed an unexpected breakdown, isolated the problem, and made the necessary corrections – in other words, and he performed unplanned corrective work.

 Example #2 – Problem noticed during preventive maintenance work

 For this example, let’s imagine a maintenance technician performing a scheduled maintenance task that consists of an oil change and a visual inspection.
 While doing that, he notices that one bearing is worn out and needs to be replaced.
 There were spare bearings in stock, so he can perform the replacement right away – doing, what we could call, immediate corrective maintenance.

 Example #3 – Sensors show out-of-limit misalignment

 For the last example, let’s put ourselves in the shoes of a maintenance manager that has all of his essential asset on a condition-based maintenance program.
 That means he retrofitted all critical assets with sensors to monitor the condition of his machines in real-time.

-If you are considering to implement condition monitoring sensors at your facility, be sure to check out our modular IoT sensor setup that solves the problem of complicated and costly installations.
+If you are considering implementing condition monitoring sensors at your facility, be sure to check out our modular IoT sensor setup that solves the problem of complicated and costly installations.